ioccc-src/winner/2001/herrmann1/README.md

 - The tape alphabet is always O and I.
 - The states can be anything starting with "st". "start" and "stop" are the start and stop states, respectively.
-- to define a state, use two lines: one for each letter on the tape.
+- To define a state, use two lines: one for each letter on the tape.
 You may omit one of the lines if the Turing machine will never enter the state reading that letter.
-(In the example, the line defining st2_I has been left out.)
+(In the example, the line defining `st2_I` has been left out.)
 - The order of the lines is irrelevant.
-- You may use c-style comments.
+- You may use C-style comments.
 (Would you have guessed it?)

 Now, the program can be used with